puppetlabs-toy-chest/puppet-quest-guide/quests/hiera.md

 <div class = "lvm-task-number"><p>Task 8:</p></div>

 Next you will use the `puppet job` tool to trigger a puppet agent run on each of these nodes.
-Remember, the Learning VM is running both your PE master and the containerized agent nodes themselves, both with a memory allocation below recommended minimums.
+Remember, the Learning VM is running both your Puppet server and the containerized agent nodes themselves, both with a memory allocation below recommended minimums.
 This means you need to be a gentle when triggering concurrent Puppet agent runs.
 Use the `--concurrency 2` flag to restrict the